 You will receive information on the New Exchange Student Orientation via email before your arrival on campus.
 All exchange students are required to attend this orientation.
 Bring with you your passport, J-1 visa, and a stamped DS-2019.

 Exchange students will arrive to campus in mid-August (or early January) to participate in an international student orientation program.
 The international student orientation is designed to acquaint international students with the academic culture of Furman University and to introduce internationals students to Furman's many resources before classes begin.
-The Office for Study Away and International Education will provide transportation from Greenville Spartanburg Airport (GSP) to Furman University.
+Transportation from Greenville Spartanburg Airport (GSP) to Furman University will be provided for incoming international students.

 The primary website where the US government posts information for international students is called Study in the States